Barfüßerkirche, Erfurt: Church building

 After the city fire of 1291, construction of a new monastery church began, the choir of which was consecrated in 1316.
 Construction work on the nave of the three-aisled pillar basilica lasted until the beginning of the 15th century, and the tower was completed around 1400.
 The High-Gothic church with a long continuous gable roof was one of the largest churches in the city and was a prominent feature in the cityscape during the following centuries.

 The elongated nave differs from that of the neighbouring Predigerkirche in that here two transverse-rectangular vaulted bays were set above each arcade arch.
 The choir of the Barfüßerkirche from around 1300 is longer than that of the Predigerkirche and shows simple tracery in steeply proportioned lancet windows.
 In the 15th century, a slender, delicately structured tower was added to the north side of the choir; a low chapel was built on the south side.
 In its vaulting, some shield-like vaulting endstones were incorporated from the nave, which still date from around 1400.
 The eastern vaulted beam rests on a figural wall console showing a hand and above it a demon's head depicted upside down.

 In the course of the Reformation, the church became the parish church of the Protestant Barfüßer congregation in 1525.
 Martin Luther preached here on 11 October 1529.
 The monastery buildings to the north of the church were demolished during the Swedish period from 1641 to 1648 and used to build a bastion of the city fortifications.
 A lightning strike in 1838 damaged the nave and necessitated extensive restoration work from 1842 to 1852.
 After that, the Barfüßerkirche served as Erfurt's Protestant garrison church.
-From 24 August 1874, name plaques had commemorated all the soldiers who had fallen as members of Erfurt's regiments in the German Unification Wars.
+From 24 August 1874, name plaques commemorated all the soldiers who had fallen as members of Erfurt's regiments in the German Unification Wars.

 Around 1925, Lyonel Feininger painted several pictures of the Barfüßerkirche, one of which is kept in the Angermuseum in Erfurt, another in the Staatsgalerie Stuttgart.
 In the course of renovation work by Feininger's student Theo Kellner, ceiling paintings by Charles Crodel were created in 1938, destroyed in 1944.

 During the Second World War, the movable and transportable art objects of the church and the valuable stained glass from 1230 to 1240 were secured by relocation to storage facilities from 1943 onwards.
 The stained-glass windows were placed in the cellar vaults under the cathedral crypt.
-The winged altar, however, was makeshiftly protected on site by enclosure.
+The winged altar, however, was given makeshift protection on site by enclosure.